-All articles proposed for publication in the SFI Journal which meet the formal requirements for inclusion in the publication are sent for review to one of the members of the Editorial Team or Editorial Council.
+All articles proposed for publication in the Journal of Saint Philaret’s Institute which meet the formal requirements for inclusion in the publication are sent for review to one of the members of the Editorial Team or Editorial Council.
 If the article accords with Journal’s thematic requirements and is a properly formatted research paper, then an external reviewer for the article is appointed.
 Read more about the review process and evaluation criteria here.

 SFI Journal policies do not allow:

 The decision to publish an article is taken at a meeting of the editorial committee on the basis of anonymous review.
-The editorial office of SFI Journal retains the right not publish works which do not accord topically with the Journal’s theme and which have not passed through the review process.
+The editorial office of the Journal of Saint Philaret’s Institute retains the right not publish works which do not accord topically with the Journal’s theme and which have not passed through the review process.

 The Journal’s Editor-in-Chief and the employees and members of the editorial council should not disclose information about the manuscripts with which they have been entrusted.